 - 5. Inspect the sides, top and bottom of the extended slideout room.
-If the outside of the slideout room is wet, wipe it dry before retracting. - Clean any water puddles or debris brought inside your RV from slideout operation immediately. - 7.
-Press and hold the appropriate slide room switch to either IN or OUT, until the room is completely extended or retracted. - DO NOT hold the slide room switch past the point the room is fully extended/retracted or damage may occur. - For the weather seals to be effective, the slideout room MUST be completely extended/retracted. - BEFORE operating your slide systems, review all important safety alerts.
+If the outside of the slideout room is wet, wipe it dry before retracting. - 6.
+Clean any water puddles or debris brought inside your RV from slideout operation immediately. - 7.
+Press and hold the appropriate slide room switch to either IN or OUT, until the room is completely extended or retracted. - DO NOT hold the slide room switch past the point the room is fully extended/retracted or damage may occur. - For the weather seals to be effective, the slideout room MUST be completely extended/retracted. - BEFORE operating your RV's slideout systems it is important to review all safety alerts.